gjqm-wjq/Encryption-and-Decryption-Using-Fernet/README.md

 This will encrypt each file in the specified directory and its subdirectories.
 Encrypted files will have a `.encrypted` extension.

+This will encrypt each file in the specified directory and its subdirectories.
+Encrypted files will have a `.encrypted` extension.

 ### Decryption

 1. Ensure you have the encryption key file (`encryption_key.key`) generated during the encryption process.